zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 instances, check how many are running in a particular region.
 Select a region that has capacity.

-**Remember** Delete the load balancer immediately after completing the lab.
+Note that you can use either AWS console or AWS Python Boto3 to complete [Step 2].

 ### USE YOUR STUDENT NUMBER TO IDENTIFY ALL RESOURCES

-Objective: Write an application to create 2 EC2 instances in two availability zones, create an application load balancer and load balance HTTP requests to the 2 instances.

-You will need to do some manual intervention to get Apache 2 installed and the index.html file edited.
+Objective: Create 2 EC2 instances in two availability zones (name the instances following the format: <student number>-<availability zone name>), create an application load balancer and load balance HTTP requests to the 2 instances.
+Inside the two instances, you will need to get Apache 2 installed and a file of index.html edited.
 Do this after you have created the instances and ALB.
 In a future lab you will learn how this could be done through a program as well.

-[1] Write a Boto3 application to create 2 EC2 instances in two
-different availability zones of a specific region.
-Name the instances
+[1] If you set up from the programming perspective, then write a Boto3 application to create 2 EC2 instances in two different availability zones of a specific region.
-<student number>_zone

 Note: You will need to use v2 of the ELB interface: